microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 - All `CFGHDR_TMPL` can be ignored from YAML files.
 Instead, use a `IdTag` to denote a normal ID tag value, or `ArrayIdTag` to denote an array ID tag value.
 [GenCfgData.py](../../Tools/GenCfgData.py) will automatically populate the `CFGHDR_TMPL` content to backend database and generate the same binary data blob.

+- MU version of ConfigEditor supports 3 more option for loading from and saving to SVD (Setup Variable Data) files:
+  - Save Full Config Data to SVD File:
+      Saving the entire defined YAML structure into encoded binary settings format.
+This format is useful when many tags of settings need updating at once, as it will save transmission overhead when serial method is selected.
+But this will *touch* all configurations defined.
+  - Save Config Changes to SVD File:
+      Saving only the changed tag setting into corresponding encoded binary value.
+This will allow the target system to update only the changed tag setting (i.e. Only disable GFX controllers, and leave USB ports on the same system intact)
+  - Load Config Data from SVD File:
+      Once the target system has dumped current configuration from ConfApp, the output data can be viewed in ConfigEditor on host system.